Provinois – Brie et Seine bus network

-Provinois – Brie et Seine is a French bus network run by Île-de-France Mobilités and Provinois commuinty, operated by CFTR via his subsidiary Francilité Grand Provinois.
+Provinois – Brie et Seine is a French bus network run by Île-de-France Mobilités and Communauté de communes du Provinois, operated by CFTR through his subsidiary Francilité Grand Provinois.

-It consists of 46 lines whcih mainly serves Provins agglomeration, and also consists of six demand-responsive transports.
+It consists of 43 lines which mainly serve Provins agglomeration.
+The network is also completed with two night lines and six demand-responsive transports.

 History

 Opening to the competition

-Due to the opening up of public transport to competition in Île-de-France, Provinois - Brie et Seine is founded on August 1, 2023, corresponding to public service delegation number 14 established by Île-de-France Mobilités.
+Due to the opening up of public transport to competition in Île-de-France, Provinois – Brie et Seine was founded on August 1, 2023, corresponding to public service delegation number 14 established by Île-de-France Mobilités.
 A call for tenders was therefore launched by the organizing authority to designate a company that will operate the network for a period of four years.
-It was finally the CFTR who gain the operation, via his subsidiary Grand Provinois, which was designated during the board of directors on March 6, 2023.
+It was finally the CFTR who gain the operation, through his subsidiary Grand Provinois, which was designated during the board of directors on March 6, 2023.

 At the time of its opening to competition, the network consisted of lines 1, 2, 3, 4A, 4B, 4C, 4D, 4E, 201, 202, 203, 204, 211, Bray 3, Bray 9, Bray 11 from Les Cars Moreau, lines 1, 2, 3, 5, 6, 8, 10, 11, 12, 13, 14, 16, 17, 18, 46, TàD 52 from ProCars, line 14 from Transdev Darche Gros, lines 7, 47, 50 from Seine-et-Marne Express and liines 9A, 9B, 9C, 9D, 9E and 9Sco from ProBus.

-The implementation of the network is accompanied by a restructuring of the network, going from 5 to 3 lines, the creation of night lines in Provins and Nangis (August 28, 2023), the creation of line 3219 (Longueville-Provins), a reorganization of on-demand transport and the application of the new regional numbering except for the three Express lines (07, 47 and 50).
-The three Express lines was later renamed starting by 77xx, corresponding of the departement of Seine-et-Marne that the lines served.
+The implementation of the network is accompanied by a restructuring of the network, going from 5 to 3 lines, the creation of night lines in Provins and Nangis (August 28, 2023), the creation of line 3219 (Longueville-Provins), the restructuring of demand-responsive transport and the application of the new regional numbering except for the three Express lines (07, 47 and 50).

+However, on March 2025, the three Express lines were renamed.

 The correspondence between the old and new numbers is as follows: